There are currently no products in the cart.

 This doesn’t mean that you should eliminate isolation movements like bicep curls from your routine.
 Instead, start out with heavy compound exercises like the squat, bench, deadlift, row, and overhead press and then move on to lighter isolation movements.

 Why Compound Movements?

 They don’t call the squat “the king of all movements” for no reason.
-Squats are hailed as one of the best muscle building movements because they engage a lot of different muscle groups all over your body.
+Squats are hailed as one of the best muscle building movements because they engage different muscle groups from all over your body.